The Best Homemade Cherry Cobbler with Frozen Cherries

 Instructions

 - Preheat the oven to 350 degrees Fahrenheit.
 Place a round baking dish in the oven with the butter.
-Heat until melted.
+Heat until melted.3 tablespoon butter

 - In a medium-sized skillet, combine frozen cherries, cane sugar, salt, ground cinnamon, vanilla extract, and water.
 Mix until combined.
-Cook on medium heat until the cherries have released most of their liquid and the cherries aren’t frozen but a little soft but still hold their shape, 7 - 10 minutes.
+Cook on medium heat until the cherries have released most of their liquid and the cherries aren’t frozen but a little soft but still hold their shape, 7 – 10 minutes.
 Stir occasionally.
 Once done, whisk in the flour.
-Cook for 1 - 2 minutes until the cherry juices have thickened slightly.
-Then remove the pan from the heat.
+Cook for 1 – 2 minutes until the cherry juices have thickened slightly.
+Then remove the pan from the heat.16 ounces frozen dark cherries, 6 tablespoons granulated white sugar, 1 pinch salt, ¼ teaspoon ground cinnamon, 1 teaspoon pure vanilla extract, 1 tablespoon water, 1 tablespoon all-purpose flour

-- In a small mixing bowl whisk together the dry ingredients for the cobbler topping - all-purpose flour, cane sugar, baking powder, ground cinnamon, and salt.
+- In a small mixing bowl whisk together the dry ingredients for the cobbler topping – all-purpose flour, cane sugar, baking powder, ground cinnamon, and salt.
 Then whisk in the milk.
-The batter should be a little thick.
+The batter should be a little thick.1/2 cup all-purpose flour, ½ cup granulated white sugar, 1 teaspoon baking powder, ¼ teaspoon ground cinnamon, ¼ teaspoon salt, ¼ cup + 3 tablespoons whole milk

 - Pour the cobbler topping into the pan with the melted butter.
 Spread it out evenly.
 Then spoon over the cherry filling, spreading it out evenly.
 Place the pie pan on a sheet pan so it doesn’t bubbly over in the oven.